charnould/braudel/README.md

 ### Add a `news` to your `UPDATES.md`

-1. `npx braudel --news "A Headline" --message "Some content"`
+1. `npx braudel@latest --news "A Headline" --message "Some content"`
    It will create an empty commit with above headline and content

 ## Demo